-If it's about the journey, not the destination, then a 2018 road trip is probs a good idea.
+If it's about the journey, not the destination, then a 2019 road trip is the right idea.
 Lucky for us, our stunning country is what classic road trips are made of.

 Start in sun-drenched Nelson and make your way along the rugged West Coast.
 First stop is Punakaiki to explore the famous Pancake Rocks.
 This limestone labyrinth is made up of hundreds of slices of stone that really do look like pancakes.
 At high tide, the seawater geysers put on their very own water show.
 Then it’s on to the glaciers of Franz Josef, with pit stops in Greymouth and Hokitika on the way.
 Be sure to embark on the West Coast Treetop Walk over the Hokitika Gorge, 20-metres above the forest floor.
 Once you’re in the lakeside town of Wanaka, there’s no shortage of activities.
 Think hiking, skydiving and of snowplowing down a mountain in your final destination of Queenstown.

 First, make your way to the seaside town of Paihia—it’s known as the gateway to The Bay of Islands.
 It’s made up of 144 islands, all complete with green countryside and sparkling blue waters.
 At Paihia, explore the historic Waitangi Treaty grounds, take a sailing tour and swim with the dolphins.
 Make sure you stop for a meal at Charlotte’s Kitchen.
-From there, take the ferry to the historic island town of Russell, and then onto 90 Mile Beach and Cape Reinga, the very tip top of New Zealand!
+From there, take the ferry to the historic island town of Russell, and then onto 90 Mile Beach and Cape Reinga, the very tip top of New Zealand.
 Take a walk to the iconic lighthouse and gaze over the Pacific Ocean.
 There are also ancient kauri forests to explore, waterfalls and natural rock pools for hopping.
-For more inspo, here’s our guide of 30 things to do up north this summer.

 This epic roadie is more commonly known as the ‘Southern Scenic Route’.
 Head south from Queenstown to the ‘real New Zealand’, a.k.a Invercargill, and from there make your way to the stunning Caitlins.
 You really could spend several days here exploring the native forest, high cliffs and golden beaches.
 Make sure to stop at Nugget Point to spot fur seals, sea lions and penguins and also see the Purakaunui Falls.
 This three-tiered cascading waterfall is one of Otago’s most loved treasures.
 Then, on your way to Dunedin, Tunnel Beach is a must visit.
 Descend the track to a magnificent outlook of rugged sandstone cliffs, arches and a man-made tunnel to the isolated sandy beach.